 - Use the information for trading in the securities of any issuer, or provide it to others who may use it for securities-trading purposes.

 - An exception may be granted in cases in which the Securities and Exchange Commission (SEC) requires a press release to comply with security laws.
 ASH will consider such requests on an ad hoc basis.
-More information on requesting such an exception can be found on the Corporate-Institutional Press Policies page.
+More information on requesting such an exception can be found on the ASH website.

 - Authors must notify ASH if, after the submission deadline, the data are accepted for publication and will be published online or in print before the ASH annual meeting.
 Publication before the meeting may result in the abstract being removed from the meeting.